nabiharaza/CoffeeRun/README.md

 ### Development
 - Backend: Edit files in `backend/`, then rebuild with docker-compose up --build.
 - Frontend: Modify files in `frontend/`.
-- Database: Connect to `localhost:5400` with credentials `postgres:postgres`.
+- Database: Connect to `localhost:5400` with credentials `postgres:postgres`.]

+### *Assumptions and Caveats*
+- User authentication and authorization is not implemented.
+- Users cannot be added/removed once the group is created.
+- Searching is not implemented for groups
+- Error handling is limited.